AMWA-TV/is-05/docs/Controllers.md

 ## Client Side Implementation Notes

-Controllers MUST adhere the Client Side Implementation Notes described in this specification, namely the sections on [Conformance to Schemas](APIs%20-%20Client%20Side%20Implementation.md#conforming-to-schemas), [RTP Operating Point](APIs%20-%20Client%20Side%20Implementation.md#rtp-operating-point), and [Failure Modes](APIs%20-%20Client%20Side%20Implementation.md#failure-modes).
+Controllers MUST adhere to the [Client Side Implementation Notes]((APIs%20-%20Client%20Side%20Implementation.md) described in this specification, such as the sections on Conformance to Schemas, RTP Operating Point, and Failure Modes.

 ## Interoperability

 ### Identifying Active Connections

-As is described in the [Identifying Active Connections section of the Interoperability: IS-04 document](Interoperability%20-%20IS-04.md#identifying-active-connections) in this specification, in order to populate the subscription attribute of IS-04 Senders and Receivers, the Connection API includes keys for `sender_id` and `receiver_id` in its `/staged` parameters.
+As is described in the [Identifying Active Connections section of the Interoperability: IS-04 document](Interoperability%20-%20IS-04.md#identifying-active-connections) in this specification, in order to populate the subscription attribute of IS-04 Senders and Receivers, the Connection API includes keys for `sender_id` and `receiver_id` in its `/active` and `/staged` parameters.
 These are used to signal that a Sender or Receiver is connected to an NMOS Receiver or Sender.
 The Controller MUST set and unset (using `null`) the `sender_id` or `receiver_id` parameters when modifying the `transport_params` or `transport_file`.